ebruchez/public/Predictions.md

     - In other words, I am predicting that the larger form factors will gain a lot of traction quickly.
     - "Smartphone" means the device has a connection to a traditional cellular network (3G, LTE).
 - 2014-06-11: @ebruchez, with @avernet, following [@gruber](http://daringfireball.net/linked/2014/06/11/hillegass-objc): "In June 2015, one year after Apple's announcement, Swift will have overtaken Objective-C on github based on metrics by either of [RedMonk](http://redmonk.com/sogrady/category/programming-languages/) or [Ohloh](https://www.ohloh.net/languages/compare)."
-	- __2015-01-16:__ Amazing growth: "Swift just jumped from number 68 to number 22 in […] RedMonk" ([Wired](http://www.wired.com/2015/01/redmonk-swift/), [Redmonk](http://redmonk.com/sogrady/2015/01/14/language-rankings-1-15/)).
+	- 2015-01-16: UPDATE: "Swift just jumped from number 68 to number 22 in […] RedMonk" ([Wired](http://www.wired.com/2015/01/redmonk-swift/), [Redmonk](http://redmonk.com/sogrady/2015/01/14/language-rankings-1-15/)).
 Ojbective-C is still in position 10 though, so I don't know if the prediction will come true.
 - 2013-09-26: @ebruchez: "In 10 years, glasses with features identical to 2013 Google Glass (or better) will be indistinguishable from regular prescription eye glasses (except if social or legal requirements impose some identifying aspects)"
 	- The main idea is that the technology for this will be there and that products will be on the market with that technology.
 - TODO